Scott Hennessee anchors News Channel 3-12 at 4:00, 6:30 and 11 p.m. and News Channel 11 at 10 p.m.

 I've been most proud to be part of this exceptional team of journalists during times of crisis that shook our community.
 We were first on the air with vital information moments after the May 23, 2014 attacks in Isla Vista that killed six people.
-The pleas of a father who lost his son demanding, "Not one more" rang out and would help lead to a gun violence restraining order law in California that allows family members to have guns removed from people who pose a threat to themselves or others.
-We won a Golden Mike Award for our coverage of that tragedy.

 In 2015 an environmental disaster hit the south coast.
 Standing on the shore reporting live, I can still vividly recall the sight and smell of 140,000 barrels of crude oil that left a black mark on pristine Refugio Beach.

 Opportunities to connect with people in the community have led to some of my favorite moments.
-We often take KCOY 12 News "On the Road" to special events like the Santa Maria Elks Rodeo, Downtown Friday's, and the Santa Maria Strawberry Festival.
+We often take News Channel "On the Road" to special events like the Santa Maria Elks Rodeo, Downtown Friday's, and the Santa Maria Strawberry Festival.
 It's great fun to get out and highlight some of the unique things to do on the Central Coast.

-Prior to joining KCOY, I was with KESQ and CBS Local 2 news in Palm Springs, California.
+Prior to joining News Channel, I was with KESQ and CBS Local 2 news in Palm Springs, California.
 I covered the first summit at Sunnylands with Barack Obama and Chinese President Xi Jinping.
 I broke the news about the sale of the BNP Paribas Open tennis tournament to Larry Ellison, and I was lucky enough to interview many of my favorite athletes and entertainers.
 I also worked for KREX-TV in Grand Junction, Colorado where I covered my favorite football team, the Denver Broncos.